jdoiro3/cs340-course-project/docs/index.md

 # Project Docs

 We can use this to document our solution.
+The documentation is versioned along with the source code.

 ## Features